 All Consumer Loans submitted to us for assignment are processed through our Credit Approval Processing System ("CAPS").
 CAPS allows Dealers to input a consumer's credit application and view the response from us via the internet.
 CAPS allows Dealers to: (1) receive a quick approval from us; (2) interact with our proprietary credit scoring system to optimize the structure of each transaction prior to delivery; and (3) create, electronically execute, and print legally compliant Consumer Loan documents.
 All responses include the amount of funding (advance for a Dealer Loan or purchase price for a Purchased Loan), as well as any stipulations required for funding.
 The amount of funding is determined using a formula which considers a number of factors, including the timing and amount of cash flows expected on the related Consumer Loan and our target profitability at the time the Consumer Loan is submitted to us for assignment.
 The estimated future cash flows are determined based upon our proprietary credit scoring system, which considers numerous variables, including attributes contained in the consumer's credit bureau report, data contained in the consumer's credit application, the structure of the proposed transaction, vehicle information, and other factors, to calculate a composite credit score that corresponds to an expected collection rate.
-Our proprietary credit scoring system is evaluated monthly by comparing projected to actual Consumer Loan performance.
+Our proprietary credit scoring system forecasts the collection rate based upon the historical performance of Consumer Loans in our portfolio that share similar characteristics.
+The performance of our proprietary credit scoring system is evaluated monthly by comparing projected to actual Consumer Loan performance.
 Adjustments are made to our proprietary credit scoring system as necessary.
 For additional information on adjustments to forecasted collection rates, please see the Critical Accounting Estimates section in Item 7 of this Form 10-K, which is incorporated herein by reference.